 Try to design a simplified technical challenge that mimics one of the issues you have in store now.
 This will help you find a software developer who can manage the tasks needed.
 Despite this, always remember that there is no “one size fits all” approach to technical screening.

-Adjust the level of difficulty
+Adjust the level of difficulty for coding tasks

 Before you take a remote developer through a heavy screening process that involves several steps, your technical recruiter ought to make sure it’s practical and test it before shipping it off to your candidates.